Challenge 1 -

 turn to people around you and share your vision for 1.5 minutes What does learning look like?

 If you can't answer that question, Tom begins, then you don't know where you're going.
 It's only in the last few years that we realize that paper is a limitation.

 6 Tenets of Learning Environments 1.
 Vision - the story of the Idea Wall.

 Tom talks about visiting a school and how they use the idea wall as a way to allow students to pursue and develop passions.
 By having this wall, students were empowered to express interests and then teachers could guide them towards their passions through inquiry and exploration.
+2. Mission - Singapore

 When visiting there, Tom saw how all spaces were configurable and desks could move to form a circle.
 This way, the entire environment fosters collaboration: the mission.
 This ties in to Design Thinking - "If you plan for learning then the technology falls in place."

 Because of the mobility of the device and the mobility of the learning environment, then it's possible to create an immersive learning environment.
 3. Align Instruction with Mission

 Think about using backward planning - start with the learning goals, design assessment tasks, and then develop lesson activities.
 By having a vision of effective performance, then it was possible to design activities to help attain that vision.
 By delineating details from a set of learning objectives, then it's possible to create a rubric or system to provide the guidance to achieve the objective.
 Rather than starting with a tool, begin with the vision and tasks before going to platforms.
 This comes down to the question of whether or not the iPad (or other device) is inside or outside of the classroom.
 Is the pedagogy shifting, and is the learning environment changing?
 The real challenge is to envision constructive active learning environments.
 If we are looking at how we can not only consume information in multiple modalities, but also how students can represent that knowledge and understanding through various modalities, then we are using iPads to provide a pathway to universal learning.
 4. Empower Classroom Innovation

 "We have to realize that we will have diverse attitudes and aptitudes" says Tom, so we have to build up and support all teachers.
 For some, that may be starting at the Substitution

 level while for others it could be jumping directly into creativity and innovation.
 Once teachers begin to see the potential for themselves, then they can start to see how they could empower their students as creators and reach a diverse range of learners beyond the 2D, static, print-based world.
 "If we all contribute, then we all benefit."
 With iPads, it's possible for students to become creators and curators of content to benefit each other.
 As an added benefit, this allows students to begin forming learning communities to support each other as well as interdependence.
 5. Develop Institutional Capacity

 There is a cycle of experiment and experience.
 Oftentimes, when looking at technology, there are associated fears that manifests itself in a variety of ways.
 So as schools, we have to provide an opportunity for teachers to fail.
 At EdTechTeacher, we do this through challenges so that teachers can fail early and fail often.
 In turn, this builds confidence going forward.
 An institution that allows for failure, and supports it, then growth and institutional capacity can be built.
 6. Provided Blended Support

 Some of the fears can be overcome as colleagues spread support to their colleagues.
 This creates an internal support network as well as builds overall growth.
 As solutions are developed, and those solutions are shared, then the overall community can grow.
 A key underlying tenet to bring about change in the classroom, then have to forget about it being top-down.
 One of the most acute influences is colleagues to each other.
 Classrooms aren't changed substantially by directives and policies, they are changed through grass-roots efforts.
 The success comes when faculty members work together to build a "community of interdependence."